 Yachting NZ require you to have at least two Cyalume light sticks.
 We have got three!
 Your lifejacket should also have a strobe light on there, and you might also like a torch or even better a waterproof, solar chargeable Luci Light.

-I have got also got a wind up, solar powered torch/radio however I bought Andrew this fantastic 2000 lumen headlamp torch this will definitely attract attention, and you can even charge things up off the battery bank.
+I have got also got a wind up, solar powered torch/radio but you might like to include other options like this fantastic 2000 lumen headlamp torch this will definitely attract attention, and you can even charge things up off the battery bank.
 Fantastic.
-That will be an additional item to grab on the way out.
+That will be an additional item to grab on the way out if you have time.

 Signalling Mirror & Whistle